-One particular factor which formed an important part of the backdrop to the developments which resulted in the IGY - and which also contributed to making the IGY the success that is was - was the danger and the fear that the Antarctic in some way or other should be drawn into the Cold War.
-15 This is a point which today may easily be forgotten or played down, but which at the time seemed a very distinct and most undesirable proposition.
-In 1956-57 the Cold War had reached one of its most frigid phases (key words the Soviet suppression of the Hungary uprising, the East-West confrontation over Berlin, the Suez crisis, the Chinese constant bombardments of Taiwan, unrest in the Middle East, the US/Soviet race for supremacy in space rockets and military missiles, and above all - the nuclear arms race).
-For responsible world leaders, sensible crisis management seemed to call for a policy of containment - modestly not aiming at solving the world's conflicts but somehow to keep them at bay by preventing them from spreading or proliferating into hitherto un-contaminated areas.
-During this period of international tension the IGY entered the scene as a refreshing and innovative concept that seemed to lend life to the slogan "peaceful coexistence".
+One particular factor which formed an important part of the backdrop to the developments which resulted in the IGY, and which also contributed to making the IGY the success that is was, was the danger and the fear that the Antarctic in some way or other should be drawn into the Cold War.

+This was a concern which at the time was expressed from many quarters and in a number of publications (Baard, 1959; Braybrooke, 1956; Taubenfeld, 1961).
+This is a point which today may easily be forgotten or played down, but which at the time seemed a very distinct and most undesirable proposition.
+In 1956-1957 the Cold War had reached one of its most frigid phases (key words the Soviet suppression of the Hungary uprising, the East-West confrontation over Berlin, the Suez crisis, the Chinese constant bombardments of Taiwan, unrest in the Middle East, the US/Soviet race for supremacy in space rockets and military missiles, and above all, the nuclear arms race).
+For responsible world leaders, sensible crisis management seemed to call for a policy of containment, modestly not aiming at solving the world's conflicts but somehow to keep them at bay by preventing them from spreading or proliferating into hitherto uncontaminated areas.
+During this period of international tension the IGY entered the scene as a refreshing and innovative concept that seemed to lend life to the slogan"peaceful coexistence".
 Thus, the IGY was welcomed with world-wide enthusiasm, also far beyond the scientific community.
 In general, the IGY turned out to yield positive experiences.
 This was in particular true with regard to the Antarctic component of the overall programme, and it would have far-reaching consequences for the subsequent developments in the Antarctic.

 It became clear at an early stage that full utilization of the material investments in bases and technical equipment which the respective countries had made in the Antarctic, would call for continued research activities beyond the short IGY period.
 It was known already in 1957 that the United States was eagerly in favour of a prolongation of the IGY, and that the Soviets were planning for continued and increased activities.
 Against this backdrop ICSU already by the end of 1957 appointed a special committee to assess the feasibility of the continuation of the research activities after the end of the IGY.
-This committee was to be known by its acronym SCAR (initially: the Special Committee on Antarctic Research, later amended to the Scientific Committee on Antarctic Research), and was composed by scientists from the respective 12 countries.
-Since its inception this committee has been tasked with coordinating the research efforts of the individual countries in the Antarctic, and as such, has played a continuous and important rôle with regard to the international cooperation on scientific research (and, by extension, with regard to the political developments) in these parts of the world.
+This committee was to be known initially as the Special Committee on Antarctic Research, later amended to the Scientific Committee on Antarctic Research (SCAR), and was composed by scientists from the respective twelve countries.
+Since its inception this committee has been tasked with coordinating the research efforts of the individual countries in the Antarctic, and as such, has played a continuous and important role with regard to the international cooperation on scientific research (and, by extension, with regard to the political developments) in these parts of the world.
 At the first SCAR meeting in February 1958 it became clear that the participating countries would continue their activities in the Antarctic also after the conclusion of the IGY, some countries even at an expanded scale.
-Therefore, as an initial step, it was decided that the coordinated Antarctic research programmes would be extended for another one year; the so-called "Year of International Geophysical Cooperation" (IGC).
-16
+Therefore, as an initial step, it was decided that the coordinated Antarctic research programmes would be extended for another one year; the so-called "Year of International Geophysical Cooperation" (IGC) (British, 1966).